 Our 3R principles

-Our principle of using animals in research
+Using animals in research

 We are dedicated to improving patient lives and outcomes through high quality research to better diagnose and treat MSK disorders.
 To achieve this, many types of research methods are harnessed to achieve results.
 These include clinical trials, use of tissues samples, computer models and, when appropriate, animals.
 All approaches, including research using animals, play a vital role in the medical research process.